 Hello everyone!
 Today I thought I would share with you how to cut out your own stencil using a Cricut machine.
 I love using stencils to create a background for my cards.
 A few months ago, I had bought some stamps from The Ton and noticed they have a digital section to their store.
 The store carries 6×6 stencils as SVG files which you can purchase, download, and load into your electronic cutting machine.
 I own a Cricut explore air 2 but these stencils will work with any machine that cuts SVG files.

 While it may seem daunting to do this, it’s actually very easy!
 You will need a good quality stencil material.
 I was able to buy the material from Amazon for a decent price, and I have listed it in the supply section below.
-Please note that I am not currently part of any affiliate programs so what I recommend is simply what I used and it was also recommended by the owner of The Ton Stamps in one of her YouTube videos.
+This material was also recommended by the owner of The Ton Stamps in one of her YouTube videos.
 I have had good luck with this material in my Cricut.

 One thing to note is the overall stencil material is 12×12.
 While technically you should be able to cut out four 6×6 standard size stencils, you cannot.
 This is because when you go to cut the file, the Cricut creates a small border around it by default.
 So, the only way to get most of your material is to resize the stencil to a slightly smaller size.
 When you do this, however, just be aware that you will slightly shrink the size of what you are cutting out.
 You will have to decide what works best for you.
 For this stencil, I wanted to maintain the size of the stars so I sacrificed some of my material.
 I know for some of them, this will not matter so I will be able to use up the rest of the material without any issues.

 The manufacture of these stencils actually recommends the settings for all the machines on the product page.
 Here are the instructions for the Cricut Explore Air 2: